storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 This issue is suspected to be caused by [this Android sqlite commit](https://github.com/android/platform_external_sqlite/commit/d4f30d0d1544f8967ee5763c4a1680cb0553039f), which references and includes the sqlite commit at: http://www.sqlite.org/src/info/6c4c2b7dba

-This is *not* an issue when default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) database implementation.
+This is *not* an issue when default [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database implementation.

 There is an optional workaround that simply closes and reopens the database file at the end of every transaction that is committed.
 The workaround is enabled by opening the database with options as follows: